-Personnel from the 37th Training Wing participated in a bivouac exercise Feb.
-11-13, at the Basic Expeditionary Airman Skills Training, or BEAST, site at Joint Base San Antonio-Lackland Medina Annex.
+Personnel from the 37th Training Wing participated in a bivouac exercise Feb 12-13, at the Basic Expeditionary Airman Skills Training (BEAST) site at Joint Base San Antonio-Lackland-Medina Annex.

-Over the course of the exercise, participants practiced weapons handling, self-aid buddy care, dismounted patrol missions, and operational security while demonstrating their ability to survive and operate in a hostile environment.
-Participants faced surprise attacks from role players acting as opposing forces, as well as a number of different civilian scenarios.
+Over the course of the exercise, participants practiced weapons handling, self-aid buddy care, and dismounted patrol missions, while demonstrating their ability to survive and operate in a hostile environment.
+To cap off the event, exercise participants completed the Creating Leaders, Airmen, Warriors, or CLAW, obstacle course.

 “It was great to be out there honing our skills as a unit,” said Capt.
 Shawn Graves, 322d Training Squadron Flight Commander.
 “The CLAW is no joke, and all the skills we learned here are crucial aspects of readiness.”

 The exercise also aimed to instill mental toughness and highlight the importance of joint warfighting by welcoming and integrating distinguished guest, retired U.S. Marine Corps Maj.
 Brian “Tosh” Chontosh.
 Chontosh earned the Navy Cross for his extraordinary heroism in support of Operation Iraqi Freedom, where he displayed decisive leadership, unlimited courage in the face of heavy enemy fire, and utmost devotion to duty.
 Throughout the bivouac, he embedded himself into each flight and provided mentorship and feedback on various expeditionary objectives.
 His motivating speech focused on the importance of maintaining a readiness mindset.